maxmahlke/rocks/docs/getting_started.rst

 ``rocks`` retrieves all requested asteroid data from SsODNet.
 Since you typically need this data again soon (e.g. when re-executing the analysis script), the data is stored in a cache directory located at ``~/.cache/rocks``, where the ``~`` character refers to the user's home directory.
-This directory is created if it does not exist when ``rocks`` is used.
+This directory is created if it does not exist when ``rocks`` is invoked.

 After some weeks / months, the data in the cached ssoCards may be outdated.
 You can update all outdated cards using